SabineEmden/learning-tracker/learning-logs/2025-weekly-checkins.md

 **Matthias Ott** and his newsletter [Own Your Web - Issue 17: Jump Start](https://buttondown.com/ownyourweb/archive/issue-17/) inspired my to revive my learning tracker.

 I used [Jahresreflexion 2024](https://einguterplan.de/jahresreflexion/) (in German) by **Jan Lenarz** for Ein guter Verlag for my end-of-year annual reflection.

+## Week 2: January 6, 2025 through January 12, 2025

+### Recap

+I did not go back to coding and learning web development yet but took some time to focus on my mindfulness practice.
+And I finished my end-of-year reflection for 2024.

+On Friday evening, we got measurable amounts of snow in central North Carolina for the first time in almost three years.

+### Highs

+I was able to fight off a respiratory virus and didn't get any cold symptoms.

+### Lows

+I had to cancel all my plans for the weekend, on Saturday due to weather, on Sunday because I didn't want to risk spreading the virus I was fighting off.

+### Shout-outs

+I'm grateful for [seasonal flu vaccines](https://www.cdc.gov/flu/vaccines/keyfacts.html).
+Me getting my flu shot last fall could be a major reason why I didn't get sick this week.